General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Introduction

-In this work, the non-radial $f$-mode oscillations and their associated damping times of DM-admixed NSs are studied within a full general relativistic framework.
-A physically motivated Higgs-portal DM model is employed to to describe the DM-admixed configuration which self-consistently incorporates gravitational confinement, yielding a non-uniform DM distribution inside the NS \cite{Ankit_2025}.
-URs for the $f$-mode frequency and damping time are derived as functions of compactness and dimensionless tidal deformability.
-Constraints on these quantities for a canonical NS model are further imposed using multimessenger observations, in particular GW data from GW170817 event.
-The findings shed new insight on how DM contributes to NS oscillations.
 The structure of the paper is organized as follows.
 Sec. \ref{EOS_DMANS} introduces the formalism used to construct the DM-admixed NS EOS.
 In Sec. \ref{tov}, the hydrostatic equilibrium structure is discussed, while Sec. \ref{qnm} presents the general relativistic framework for oscillation modes.
 The results and discussion are provided in Sec. \ref{RD}, followed by the summary and conclusions in Sec. \ref{summary}.